 The 2022 Quality Education Model (QEM) report

 includes the following library staffing best practices per prototype school (pgs.
 7, 10).
-Materials expenditure levels for books and periodicals, both print and electronic formats, are based on the Quality Education Commission (QEC) 2020 cost model from the Oregon Department of Education.
-(The 2022 cost model should be available by December 2022.)
+Materials expenditure levels for books and periodicals, both print and electronic formats, are based on the Quality Education Commission (QEC) 2022 cost model from the Oregon Department of Education.
 The current service level (CSL) amount is based on actual spending in the prior biennium with an adjustment for inflation and enrollment growth, and the fully-implemented amount is based on adopting the best practices recommended in the Quality Education Model report.

 CSL / Base